 Smacking your children isn’t illegal in England, at least as long as you don’t leave any physical signs of bruising on them, but there is currently an act going through the Welsh parliament that aims to ban the physical punishment of children by parents outright.
 It looks set to pass at some point in near future.

 There are currently (November 2020) three main lockdown laws which apply nationally in the UK:

 - Gathering restrictions – ‘the rule of six’ prevents people from gathering in groups of more than 6.

-- Face mask rules – people are required by law to wear a face covering on public transport and when going into shops
+- Face mask rules – people must wear a face covering on public transport and when going into shops.

 - Business restrictions – pubs and restaurants have restricted opening hours, night clubs must remain closed.